 Lead a cross functional team of 15, responsible for B-to-B SaaS desktop and mobile applications (Windows, Mac, Android, iOS).
 Improved the team velocity by 150% and decreased the time to market by on average 36% over 7 months.
 Achieved by implementing Scrum development methodology, ensuring all items in the product and sprint backlog were clearly defined, actioning improvements in the retrospective and robustly prioritising the product backlog.

-Performed a gap analysis of first time user activation.
+Performed a gap analysis of first-time user activation.
 Reviewed UX, product performance and user journeys.
 Identified and prioritised key changes across all platforms, resulting in decreasing the time to productivity by 48% and increasing the number of paying users by 8% over 12 months.

 Spearheaded an initiative to collect direct and honest product feedback from end users as well as customer facing teams.
 Created a scalable solution gathering feedback from almost all customer facing areas; sales teams, customer success, websites, apps.
 This was paired with existing customer data (commercials and usage) and made accessible to the organisation via the internal data analytics tools.
 This enabled qualitative data driven decisions during the rapid and unprecedented uptake of video conferencing through the lockdown periods.
 We iterated this to incorporate a more robust user acceptance testing & early field trials processes.